serverlessworkflow/specification/specification.md

 #### State Data Filtering

 Data filters allow you to select and extract specific data that is useful and needed during workflow execution.
-Filters use [JsonPath](https://github.com/json-path/JsonPath) expressions for extracting portions of state's data input and output, actions data and results, event data, as well as error data.
+Filters use [workflow expressions](#Workflow-Expressions) for extracting portions of state's data input and output, actions data and results, event data, as well as error data.

 There are several types of data filters: